static-frame/static-frame/doc/source/intro.rst

     https://github.com/InvestmentSystems/static-frame/issues

-What StaticFrame Is and Is Not
-***********************************

 StaticFrame is not a drop-in replacement for Pandas.
-While some conventions and API components are directly borrowed from Pandas, some are completely different, either by necessity (due the immutable data model) or by choice (to offer more uniform, less redundant, and more explicit interfaces).
-Further, as StaticFrame does not support in-place mutation, approaches used in Pandas will have to be refactored for StaticFrame.
-Certain conveniences in Pandas are not supported for the sake of having "one ... obvious way to do it" [#]_ or to achieve greater consistency.
+While some conventions and API components are directly borrowed from Pandas, some are completely different, either by necessity (due to the immutable data model) or by choice (offering more uniform, less redundant, and more explicit interfaces).
+Further, as StaticFrame does not support in-place mutation, architectures that made significant use of mutability in Pandas will require refactoring.

-StaticFrame requires modern Python (3.5+) and modern NumPy (1.14.1+).
-There are no plans to support older versions.
-Modern features of Python, such as type-hints, are used throughout the code, and provide benefits for users using type-hint-aware IDEs.

 StaticFrame is lightweight.
 It has few dependencies (Pandas is not a dependency).
 The core library is less than 10,000 lines of code, less than 5% the size of the Pandas code base [#]_.